KevalP24/100Daysofcodingchallenge/README.md

 # 100Daysofcodingchallenge

-You can find solutions by seraching that leetcode problems number.
+You can find solutions by searching that leetcode problem number.
+Till Day 24 72 Questions Done of DSA AND DBMS